Jerry Lewis: Solo performances and live shows

 In late 1956, Lewis began performing regularly at the Sands Hotel and Casino in Las Vegas, which marked a turning point in his life and career.
 The Sands signed him for five years to perform six weeks each year and paid him the same amount they had paid Martin and Lewis as a team.
-The critics gave him positive reviews: "Jerry was wonderful.
-He has proved that he can be a success by himself," wrote one.
-He continued with club performances in Miami, New York, Chicago and Washington.

-Live performances became a staple of Lewis' career and over the years he performed at casinos, theaters, and state fairs.
+Live performances became a staple of Lewis's career and over the years he performed at casinos, theaters, and state fairs.
 In February 1957, Lewis followed Garland at the Palace Theater in New York and Martin called on the phone during this period to wish him the best of luck.
-"I've never been happier," said Lewis.
+"I've never been happier", said Lewis.
 "I have peace of mind for the first time."

-Lewis established himself as a solo act on TV starting with the first of six appearances on What's My Line? from 1956 to 1966 and then guest starred on The Tennessee Ernie Ford Show.
-He appeared on both Tonight Starring Jack Paar and The Ed Sullivan Show and beginning in January 1957, in a number of solo TV specials for NBC.
-He starred in his adaptation of "The Jazz Singer" for Startime.
-Lewis hosted the Academy Awards three times, in 1956, 1957 and the 31st Academy Awards in 1959, which ran twenty minutes short, forcing Lewis to improvise to fill time.
-DC Comics published a new comic book series titled The Adventures of Jerry Lewis, running from 1957 to 1971.
+Lewis established himself as a solo act, starting with the first of six appearances on What's My Line? from 1956 to 1966, then guest starred on The Tennessee Ernie Ford Show, Tonight Starring Jack Paar and The Ed Sullivan Show.

+In January 1957, Lewis did a number of solo specials for NBC and starred in his adaptation of "The Jazz Singer" for Startime, then hosted the Academy Awards three times, in 1956, 1957 and 1959.
+The third telecast, which ran twenty minutes short, forced him to improvise to fill time.